sneaky-potato/sneaky-potato.github.io/content/blog/servers.md

 Caution: If the word _**socket**_ does not ring any bells in your mind, this article will be difficult for you to follow.

+## Web Servers

+If you have ever implemented web servers in [Node.js](https://nodejs.org/en), then I have a spoiler for you: the engine used for the event loop inside Node.js is written in C.
+It is [libuv](https://github.com/libuv/libuv) and it is written in C.

+Node.js has an event loop, which helps the programmer write asynchronous code easily.
+This event loop is provided by `libuv`.
+But why does Node.js even need an event loop?
+I will try to answer this very question.

 ## Bare bones server

 At the time of writing this article, I am employed as a fullstack software engineer and a lot of my work intersects with writing backend microservices.